Skip to main content

 • Verify your vehicle's maximum Level 2 AC charging rate

-• Note that some vehicles have different "home" versus "public" charging behaviors
+• Note that some cars have different "home" versus "public" charging behaviors

 2. Review App Settings